Wild Oceans (organization)

-National Coalition for Marine Conservation is now operating as "Wild Oceans."
-Founded in 1973 by fishermen, the National Coalition for Marine Conservation (NCMC) is the United States's oldest public advocacy group dedicated exclusively to conserving ocean fish and their environment.
-The NCMC's mission is to build awareness of the threats to USA marine fisheries and convince policy-makers to restore and protect publicly owned fishery resources.
+Wild Oceans, founded in 1973 by fishermen as the National Coalition for Marine Conservation (NCMC), is the United States's oldest public advocacy group dedicated exclusively to conserving ocean fish and their environment.
+Wild Oceans' mission is to build awareness of the threats to USA marine fisheries and convince policy-makers to restore and protect publicly owned fishery resources.
 Its efforts focus on stopping overfishing, reducing bykill caused by indiscriminate fishing gear, and stemming the loss of critical marine habitat.

-NCMC's five program areas are:
+Wild Oceans' five program areas are: